benjso/team_project-2/team_project_2.md

 2. Issues to solve:

-1) Multi-classification: Divide the salary into 10k buckets and use all predictors (categorical and numeric values) to predict the salary buckets.

-2) Regression issue: Use availalbe predictors to predict the target value Salary.
+Regression issue: Use availalbe predictors to predict the target value Salary.

 3. Approach used to solve the issue and reason
 1) Pipeline approach to solve the multi-classification issue